 This ambitious volume, featuring 17 articles written by 25 contributors — researchers, central bankers, supervisors, and financial experts — offers an in-depth exploration of the major transformations that artificial intelligence (AI) is bringing to the financial sector.

-Artificial intelligence is reshaping the financial industry: data analysis, risk management, service personalisation, modelling, forecasting…
+Artificial intelligence is reshaping the financial industry: data analysis, risk management, service personalization, modeling, forecasting...

-AI tools — especially generative AI — provide unprecedented capabilities for processing information, enhancing productivity, and improving decision-making.
+AI tools — especially generative AI — provide enhanced capabilities for processing information, enhancing productivity, and improving decision-making.

 But this rapid transformation also brings new challenges: algorithmic biases, model opacity, systemic risks, increased market volatility, and technological inequalities between institutions.